trustgrid/docs/content/en/tutorials/operations-runbook/latency-troubleshooting/index.md

 2. If the node is connected to other gateways in different regions, check the latency to those gateways as well.
     - If the latency to the other gateways is also high, this indicates a problem closer to the edge node like the site ISP.

-### 4. (Clustered Edge Nodes Only) Check Latency to Cluster Peer
+### 4. (Clustered Edge Nodes Only) Check Latency from Cluster Peer
-If the reporting edge node is a member of a cluster, check the latency to the other cluster member.
+If the reporting edge node is a member of a cluster, check the latency from the other cluster member to the same gateway.
 1. Navigate to the Data Plane panel on the other member of the clusters.
 1. Repeat [Step 3](#3-check-latency-to-other-gateways). to see if the other member of the cluster is impacted as well.
     - If the latency to the other cluster member is also high, this indicates a problem closer to the edge node like the site ISP.
     - If the latency to the other cluster member is normal, check to see if it is using a different ISP than the reporting edge node by viewing the ISP field in the [Location]({{<relref "/docs/nodes/shared/location">}}) panel. **If the cluster member is using a different ISP, making the non-impacted member the active member of the cluster will likely restore normal functionality while the impacted member's ISP issue is investigated further.**

+### 5. Run Data Plane Performance Test
+You can utilize the Data Plane Performance Tool to test the bandwidth and performance of the tunnel between the edge node and the gateway.
+This can help identify if the issue is bandwidth congestion or if it is only impacting traffic in one direction.

+1. Navigate to the Data Plane panel on the impacted edge node.
+1. Click the ["Test Performance" button]({{<relref "docs/nodes/appliances/data-plane#data-plane-performance-tool">}}) in the row with one of the impacted gateways.
+This tool tests **sending** data from the current node to the selected peer/gateway.
+    - If one of the impacted gateways is not currently the active member of its cluster this will allow for testing without concern of impacting production traffic.
+1. Start with the default value of 10 MB to send.
+If the test completes very quickly, increase the amount of data to send but keep in mind you are consuming bandwidth.

 ## Post Incident Triage Steps
 If the incident has resolve itself there will be a limit to the information that can be gathered.
 For example, running MTR on the impacted node will not provide any information because the node is no longer experiencing the issue.
 The steps below are intended to determine what information is available and set up having more information if the issue reoccurs.